timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART III-TRAINING AND EDUCATION/CHAPTER 111-SUPPORT OF SCIENCE, MATHEMATICS, AND ENGINEERING EDUCATION/CHAPTER 111-SUPPORT OF SCIENCE, MATHEMATICS, AND ENGINEERING EDUCATION.md

 ### §2193a.
 Improvement of education in technical fields: general authority for support of elementary and secondary education in science and mathematics
 * The Secretary of Defense, in coordination with the Secretary of Education, may establish programs for the purpose of improving the mathematics and scientific knowledge and skills of elementary and secondary school students and faculty members.

 ### §2193b.
-Improvement of education in technical fields: program for support of elementary and secondary education in science, mathematics, and technology
+Improvement of education in technical fields: program for support of elementary and secondary education in science, technology, engineering, art and design, and mathematics
-* (a) AUTHORITY FOR PROGRAM.—The Secretary of Defense may conduct a science, mathematics, and technology education improvement program known as the "Department of Defense STARBASE Program".
+* (a) AUTHORITY FOR PROGRAM.—The Secretary of Defense may conduct a science, technology, engineering, art and design, and mathematics education improvement program known as the "Department of Defense STARBASE Program".
 The Secretary shall carry out the program in coordination with the Secretaries of the military departments and the Secretary of the Department in which the Coast Guard is operating.

-* (b) PURPOSE.—The purpose of the program is to improve knowledge and skills of students in kindergarten through twelfth grade in mathematics, science, and technology.
+* (b) PURPOSE.—The purpose of the program is to improve knowledge and skills of students in kindergarten through twelfth grade in science, technology, engineering, art and design, and mathematics.

 * (c) STARBASE ACADEMIES.—(1) The Secretary shall provide for the establishment of at least 25 academies under the program.